exadel-inc/esl/src/modules/esl-panel/README.md

 ESLPanel.register();
 ```

-### Attributes:

-**ESLPanel component**
+### ESLPanel Attributes | Properties:

- - `active-class` - classes to be added while active state
+ - `active-class` - class(es) to be added for active state ('open' by default)
- - `animate-class` - classes to be added during animation
+ - `animate-class` - class(es) to be added during animation ('animate' by default)
- - `post-animate-class` - classes to be added during animation after next render
+ - `post-animate-class` - class(es) to be added during animation after next render ('post-animate' by default)
- - `fallback-duration` - time after which the animation will be cleared ('auto' by default)
+ - `fallback-duration` - time to clear animation common params (max-height style + classes) ('auto' by default)
  - `initial-params` - initial params for current ESLPanel instance

-**Note:** List of other supported attributes you can find here [ESLToggleable](./../esl-toggleable/README.md).

-**ESLPanelGroup component**
+ESLPanel extends [ESLToggleable](./../esl-toggleable/README.md) you can find other supported options in its documentation.

+### ESLPanelGroup Attributes | Properties:

-- `mode` - mode of the component.
-Takes values from list of supported modes ('accordion' by default).
+- `mode` - rendering mode of the component (takes values from list of supported modes; 'accordion' by default).
-- `mode-cls-target` - target element [ESLTraversingQuery](./../esl-traversing-query/README.md) select to add mode classes
+- `mode-cls-target` - Element [ESLTraversingQuery](./../esl-traversing-query/README.md)  selector to add class that identifies mode (ESLPanelGroup itself by default)
-- `animation-class` - classes to be added during animation
+- `animation-class` - class(es) to be added during animation ('animate' by default)
-- `fallback-duration` - time after which the animation will be cleared ('auto' by default)
+- `fallback-duration` - time to clear animation common params (max-height style + classes) ('auto' by default)
-- `no-collapse` - Prevent collapse animation according to [ESLMediaRuleList](./../esl-media-query/README.md) ESLMediaRuleList
+- `no-collapse` - list of comma separated modes to disable ESLPanelGroup own collapse/expand animation